School Resource Officers & School Safety

 All of our deputies and detectives are encouraged to visit the schools in their areas of responsibility on a routine basis.
 This fosters a sense of security for the students and staff especially at the elementary school level.
 Security checks at schools are conducted day and night to ensure that the environment is a safe place for the students to attend and the community to visit.

-There are 17 elementary schools in the Iredell-Statesville Schools district which currently do not have a full time School Resource Officer.
-Sheriff Campbell has an assigned a Deputy to fill this void with continual daily visits to establish relationships with the administration, staff, and students.
+There are 17 elementary schools in the Iredell-Statesville Schools district.
+Sheriff Campbell has an assigned a Deputy to provide continual daily visits to establish relationships with the administration, staff, and students.
 This Deputy is also provides the opportunity for schools to receive the youth mobile education classroom.
 This unique asset was developed and designed by Sheriff Campbell to reach students and educate them on the dangers of making bad decisions like drugs, gangs, bullying, and internet safety.

 In 2018, Sheriff Campbell, using Seized Asset Forfeiture Money purchased 21 Ballistic Shields allowing us to pre-position some of these valuable tools at our schools.
 These shields can be utilized by school staff members and deputies alike if confronted by an active shooter at a school.
 By staging these shields at the schools, we were able to provide instant protection on site for staff, and students to have to stay safe as we respond to their location in the event of an incident.